EthanEFung/pokedexcli/README.md

 ./pokedexcli
 ```

-By default boltdb will be used for the cache.
+By default Boltdb will be used for the cache.
 However, you can pass a flag to explore different caching strategies
 ```bash
 ./pokedexcli -cache filebased
 ```